 International Organisation of La Francophonie

-International Organisation of La Francophonie (OIF) comprises 88 members (54 full members, 7 associate members and 27 observers[1]) brought together by the use and fostering of the French language.
+International Organisation of La Francophonie (OIF) comprises 88 members (54 full members, 7 associate members and 27 observers1).
 These countries use French as their national language, an official language, a language of international communication and as a working language.
 The Agency for Cultural and Technical Cooperation (ACCT), founded in 1970, transformed into the International Organization of La Francophonie in 1986.
 The organization's motto is "equality, complementarity and solidarity".
 The OIF is able to attend the UN Security Council sessions, in observer status.
 La Francophonie sees its role in promoting cultural and linguistic diversity and supporting the study of the French language, but also in promoting peace, democracy and human rights, and developing cooperation in the function of sustainable development and solidarity.
-The OIF is headquartered in Paris, with branches in Libreville (Gabon), Lomé (Togo) and Hanoi (Vietnam).
-The OIF has representations (offices) in Brussels, to the EU, and in Addis Ababa, at the seat of the African Union (AU).
+The headquarter of the OIF is in Paris, with branches in Libreville (Gabon), Lomé (Togo) and Hanoi (Vietnam).
+The OIF has representations (Offices) in Brussels, to the EU, and in Addis Ababa, at the seat of the African Union (AU).

-The highest decision-making body in the OIF is the Summit of Heads of State and Government, while other decisions are made at the Ministerial Conference and the Permanent Council (permanent representatives of heads of state or government, accredited to the OIF).
+The highest decision-making body in the OIF is the Summit of Heads of State and Government, while other decisions are made at the Ministerial Conference and the Permanent Council (Permanent Representatives, accredited to the OIF).

 Ms. Louise Mushikiwabo from Rwanda is Secretary General of the OIF.

-With the aim of gradually meeting the requirements for full membership, the Republic of Serbia was granted the status of an associate member of La Francophonie at the 17th Summit of Heads of State and Government in Yerevan, on 11 October 2018, on the basis of dossier/study it had submitted (Serbia was an observer in the OIF since 2006).
+In order to gradually fulfil the conditions for acquiring full membership, the Republic of Serbia was granted the status of an Associate Member of La Francophonie at the 17th Summit of Heads of State and Government in Yerevan, on 11 October 2018, on the basis of dossier/study approved (Serbia was an Observer in the OIF since 2006).

-Serbia has continued to enhance its cooperation with the International Organization of La Francophonie aiming to promote the OIF values, in accordance with its foreign policy priorities, but also to promote the use of the French language.
+Serbia has continued to enhance its cooperation with the OIF aiming to promote the OIF values, in accordance with its foreign policy priorities, but also to promote the use of the French language (for example, among others activities, through the signing and implementation of the Memorandum of Partnership in the scope of Francophone Initiative for the period 2023-2026, which promotes the learning and improvement of the French language in the civil service, as well as use of French language in bilateral and multilateral cooperation).

-Ms. Antonia Jutronić is the national correspondent for La Francophonie at the Ministry of Foreign Affairs.
+Mr. Saša Ojdanić, Minister-counsellor is the National correspondent for La Francophonie at the Ministry of Foreign Affairs.

 Official website of the International Organisation of La Francophonie: https://www.francophonie.org/

-The Embassy of the Republic of Serbia in Paris is responsible for the International Organisation of La Francophonie at the working level: http://paris.mfa.gov.rs/lat/
+The Embassy of the Republic of Serbia in Paris is responsible for the OIF, and covers all IOF activities: http://paris.mfa.gov.rs/lat/.

 [1] In addition to states, territorial entities can also become members of La Francophonie.